-I had tried to “accept myself” many times, but it never seemed to do anything.
+I used to believe in “self-acceptance”.
+That I could “just accept myself” if only I knew how.
+So I tried many times, but it never seemed to do anything.

-For example, I knew that I was somewhat emotionally numb, and in theory I wanted to “feel all of my feelings”.
-The common advice for this kind of thing is “just try to pay more attention to your feelings” and “just accept them!”
+I used to be fairly emotionally numb, and (in theory) I wanted to “feel all of my feelings”.
+The common advice for this is “pay more attention to your feelings”—“just accept them!”

-Here’s a sketch of the process I used instead:
+So here’s a sketch of the process I used again and again to regain ability to feel my feelings:

 1. I chose what I wanted: I wanted to be aware of all of my feelings in my body.